nicholashibberd/bouncing-vim/README.md

 ### Buffer enhancements

 * Reuse a buffer if a file is already open

 * Switch between buffers with the same shortcuts used for tabs in Chrome:
   `CTRL+PageUp/PageDown`;
   on those machines where that doesn't work, `<leader>+[` and `<leader>+]` can be used.

 * Quick close the current buffer without closing its window with `CTRL+q`, or `ALT+q`, or `<leader>+q`

 * Close all buffers
-  * all the non-special ones with `bda`
+  - all the non-special ones with `bda`
-  * only the hidden ones with the `bdh` sequence in normal mode
+  - only the hidden ones with the `bdh` sequence in normal mode

 * Copy the path of the currenct buffer
-  * relative path with the sequence `cp` in normal mode
+  - relative path with the sequence `cp` in normal mode
-  * full path with the sequence `cpp` in normal mode
+  - full path with the sequence `cpp` in normal mode

-* MiniBufExplorer plugin (tab-like list of buffers)
+* MiniBufExplorer customisation
   - position at the top
   - focus the buffer list with `<leader>+t`
   - toggle the buffer list with `<leader>+m`

-* Buffergator plugin (interactive list of buffers)
+* Buffergator plugin customisation
   - open on the right hand side
   - toggle with `<leader>+b`